Research Supervisors - Vito Latora, Lucas Lacasa, Vittorio Loreto.

-Gabriele's current research interests cover several aspects of complex networks, with a special focus on innovation dynamics and its applications.
-His Ph.D. project aims to unveal the mechanisms that govern the exploration of conceptual spaces within the new "adjacent possible" framework and understand how social interactions affect this process.
-This project will be carried out both by getting and analysing big data of many social networks and developing new agent based models.
+Project Description - My current research interests cover several aspects of complex networks, with a special focus on innovation dynamics and its applications.
+My main Ph.D. project aims to unveal the mechanisms that govern the exploration of conceptual spaces within the new "adjacent possible" framework and understand how social interactions affect this process.
+This project will be carried out both by creating and analysing new datasets, from music to technology and science, and by developing new general mathematical and physical models.
+The final part of this project is dedicated to the introduction of higher-order interactions in innovation models, both from a social point of view (a group of authors publish a paper together) and a data point of view (a paper contains more than one keyword).

 AY 2020/2021 - Semester 2